rmasci/log/README.md

 # Log
 This is the log from the standard go install.
-All it does is allow the format of the  day month year.
+All it does is allow the format of the date string.

 ```
 	lgOut := log.New(lf, "", log.LstdFlags)